TjarkHarder/fisher-lss/README.md

 # README

-This code accompanies my master's thesis (see the '/doc' directory) in which I investigate non-Gaussian corrections to the estimators of the (one-loop) power spectrum and (tree-level) bispectrum in a Fisher forecast for a Euclid-like survey.
+This code accompanies my master's thesis in which I investigate non-Gaussian corrections to the estimators of the (one-loop) power spectrum and (tree-level) bispectrum in a Fisher forecast for a Euclid-like survey.

 ## Requirements